Inventory Detail

 SortBy

 For each endpoint that is paginated there will be a set of defined fields that are enabled for sorting.
-If you pass a field that is not sortable you will receive a invalid request response from the API.
+If you pass a field that is not sortable you will receive an invalid request response from the API.

 SortDirection